““Pick clean the corpse”

-- Swift Climb (Double, Spire Stalker): Do not count vertical distance when climbing for a friendly fighter for one activation.
+- Swift Climb (Double, Spire Stalker): Do not count vertical distance when climbing.

-- Harrying Raven (Double, Shadow Piercer and Cabalist with Familiar): An enemy fighter within 20 inches of the fighter using this ability is unable to make disengage actions until the end of the battle round.
+- Harrying Raven (Double, Shadow Piercer and Cabalist with Familiar): The target enemy fighter within 20″ cannot make disengage actions this turn.

-- Swooping Attack (Triple, Shrike Talon): The Shrike Talon makes a bonus move action, and if he finishes that move 3 inches or more lower than at the beginning of the move, he can make a bonus attack action.
+- Swooping Attack (Triple, Shrike Talon): Perform a bonus move action, and if it finishes 3″ or more lower, then you can also make a bonus attack action.

 - Death from Above (Quad, Everyone): Make a bonus move action with a fighter.
-Then, that fighter can make a bonus attack action.
-If the move action ended 3 inches lower than it started, the bonus attack action has +1 Strength.
+Then, that fighter can make a bonus attack action with +1 Strength if the move ended 3″ or more lower than when it started.

 Strategy and Tactics for the Corvus Cabal

-At times your opponent's fighters from different the hammer or dagger can get stranded outside the key areas of the battle.
-If you can make sure to use your high movement to make sure your all your fighters get into action, you will have a clear advantage.
+At times your opponent’s fighters may get stranded outside the key areas of the battle.
+If you can make sure to use your high movement to enable all your fighters get into action, you will have a clear advantage.